TechPlasma/KnightsRadiantQuizExploration/README.md

 - `TrueRadiant.html` is the webpage I quickly scrapped together to visualize the proper values.
 You should just be able to open this file in the web browser and have everything just work.
 Since I used VueJS, and Bootstrap via CDN.
+If you just open it with a web browser some of the images may fail to load.
+In that case you can open the folder in VSCode an use the `Live Server` extension to serve the website locally, this is what I did during development.

 - `HOW.md` and `HOW.pdf` are my breakdowns of how the quiz works, It's not perfect but it give a pretty good rundown.